MicrosoftDocs/customer-insights/ci-docs/export-manage.md

 # Set up and manage exports (preview)

 All exports follow the same general set up and management process.
-You can also schedule exports
+You can also schedule exports.

 ## Set up a new export